 The licenses are renewed annually on January 1st of each year.
 There is a grace period of four months, until April 1st in which you are allowed to get your dog licensed.
 After April 1st, the local Treasurer is required to complete what is called the “dog settlement” with Calumet County.
 All licensed dogs, along with the fees collected during the licensing period are forwarded to Calumet County.
 A report of all the unlicensed dogs is also printed and sent along with the dog settlement at this time.
 From a County level, the District Attorney’s office may follow up with letters to owners of unlicensed dogs at that time.
 To avoid reminder letters or stricter letters from the County level, it is important to let the local Treasurer know if you know longer have the dog in your home.
 Once that information is passed on to the local Treasurer by calling 439-1700 or by email at [email protected], your dog’s information will be taken off the computerized registry.

 Yes!
-The yard waste dumpster is delivered in early spring to the site located just to the west of the Sewer Treatment Plant at 625 W. Lake St. It is provided as service to our local Village residents to dispose of their yard waste.
+The yard waste dumpster is delivered in early spring to the site located northeast corner of the Village Park parking lot at 175.
+S. Military Rd.
+It is provided as service to our local Village residents to dispose of their yard waste.
 The dumpster remains at this site through the end of November.
 It emptied on an as-needed basis, but during times of extensive usage, a special dump may be called in.
 The Village asks that you keep the area surrounding the dumpster clear of debris.
 If the dumpster is full during your drop-off, please take your bagged material back with you and inform the Village Office that the dumpster is full.
 This information can be relayed by stopping into the office, calling 439-1700 or emailing the Clerk at [email protected].

 There is now also an area designated for branches.
 The Village asks that you do NOT deposit branches in the dumpster but deposit in the spot that is designated.
 Those branches will be chipped as necessary.
 Please do NOT put the branches right next to the sign.
 Leaving the pile approximately 10 feet or more from the sign is requested.